SciSpike/recurrify/README.md

 ```

 ### Full implementation
 Here is the code for the completed example.
-To use the time period, just add this code after including Cronicle into your project and before you use it in any schedules.
+To use the time period, just add this code after including Cronicle into your project and before you use it in any recurrences.

 ```
 cronicle.partOfDay = cronicle.pd = {